kbratley/mozambique-agriculture-2022/README.md

 The final [Mozambique’s Active Agriculture Extent Map (2022)](https://code.earthengine.google.com/aa4700f748e76095ae5fa4e15fa19b5d) is available on Google Earth Engine (GEE).

 ## Data Description

-The mapping of Mozambique's active agricultural land in 2022 was conducted using the Digital Earth Africa (DEA) crop-type mapping workflow, an open-source process that leverages Sentinel-2 geomedian composites and machine learning techniques.
-This workflow was adapted for use within the DEA Sandbox and Google Earth Engine platforms.
+The mapping was conducted using the Digital Earth Africa (DEA) [crop-type mapping workflow](https://github.com/digitalearthafrica/crop-type), which leverages Sentinel-2 geomedian composites and machine learning techniques.
+The workflow was adapted for the DEA Sandbox and GEE platforms.

-### Data Preparation
+###Key Data Inputs:
-The analysis used publicly available Sentinel-2 geomedian composites from Digital Earth Africa.
-These composites, which reduce spatial noise and highlight dominant spectral characteristics, included:
+**1. Sentinel-2 Geomedian Composites (from DEA):**

- - 1 annual composite for 2022
+   - Annual Composite for 2022.
- - 4 quarterly composites: Jan-Mar, Apr-Jun, Jul-Sep, and Oct-Dec
+   - Quarterly Composites: Jan-Mar, Apr-Jun, Jul-Sep, and Oct-Dec.
- - Additionally, three Median Absolute Deviation (MAD) layers were calculated for each composite to capture variability:
+**2. Median Absolute Deviation (MAD) Layers:**

- - Euclidean MAD (EMAD): Measures the distance of each pixel from the median in multi-dimensional space.
+   - Euclidean MAD (EMAD): Highlights pixel variability in multi-dimensional space.
    - Spectral MAD (SMAD): Captures spectral variability.
- - Bray-Curtis MAD (BCMAD): Measures spatial arrangement and heterogeneity.
+   - Bray-Curtis MAD (BCMAD): Captures spatial arrangement and heterogeneity.
-Six spectral indices, including NDVI, LAI, and Tasseled Cap transformations, were calculated to improve vegetation monitoring and land-cover differentiation.
+**3. Spectral Indices:** NDVI, LAI, and Tasseled Cap transformations were included to improve vegetation monitoring and land-cover differentiation.

+## Methodology Overview

+### Training Data Collection (GEE)
+- Training datasets were prepared using Google Earth Engine, with individual JavaScript scripts for each Mozambican province.
+- These datasets were labeled with two classes: **Agriculture** and **Other**, based on 34,604 sites across the country.
+- The `merge_trainingData` script combined provincial datasets into a single **national training dataset** for model training.

+### Land Cover Classification (DEA)
+- Python scripts accessed DEA datasets, processed imagery, and applied a **Random Forest classifier**.
+- Classification was performed using the collected training data to map active agriculture for 2022.

+### Accuracy Assessment and Area Estimation (GEE)
+- The **AREA2 toolbox** in GEE was used to validate the map and estimate agricultural areas.
+- Accuracy metrics, including **User’s and Producer’s accuracy**, were computed for the Agriculture class.

+---

+## Scripts Overview

+### **1. Training Data Scripts**
+- **Folder**: `1_training_data_GEE`
+- **Purpose**: Collect training data for each province using GEE.
+- **Scripts**:
+  - Individual scripts for each Mozambican province (e.g., `Zambezia_Train`, `Maputo_Train`).
+  - **`merge_trainingData`**: Combines provincial datasets into a national training dataset.
+- **Outputs**: Labeled training data exported from GEE.

+### **2. Classification Scripts**
+- **Folder**: `2_land_cover_mapping_DEA`
+- **Purpose**: Perform image classification using DEA datasets and Python.
+- **Scripts**:
+  - Sequential Python scripts within the `Moz_cropmask` folder:
+    1. Extract and inspect training data.
+    2. Train and evaluate a Random Forest model.
+    3. Predict agricultural land cover using Sentinel-2 data.
+    4. Combine image tiles into a seamless classification map.
+    5. Compute zonal statistics for agricultural area estimation.
+- **Outputs**: A classified map of Mozambique’s active agriculture in 2022 (GeoTIFF format) and zonal statistics summarizing agricultural area by region.

+### **3. Accuracy Assessment Scripts**
+- **Folder**: `3_accuracy_assessment_GEE`
+- **Purpose**: Validate classification results and estimate areas using the [AREA2 toolbox](https://github.com/bullocke/area2) in GEE.
+- **Scripts**:
+  - Sequential scripts to:
+    1. Generate random sampling points for accuracy assessment.
+    2. Extract time-series data from Sentinel-2 imagery for sampled points.
+    3. Assign reference labels to sampled points.
+    4. Export labeled points for accuracy analysis.
+    5. Combine all labeled points into a single feature collection.
+    6. Perform stratified accuracy assessment and compute area estimates.
+- **Outputs**: Accuracy report with metrics (e.g., overall accuracy, User’s and Producer’s accuracy) and area estimates for Mozambique’s agricultural land.

+---

+## Results Summary

 ### Land Cover Mapping
-A modified version of The [DEA crop-type mapping workflow](https://github.com/digitalearthafrica/crop-type) was employed to map agricultural areas using a Random Forest classifier trained on data from 34,604 sites across Mozambique, with about 30% labeled as Agriculture and 70% as Other (non-agriculture).
-These sites were evenly distributed across provinces, with slightly lower densities in larger provinces and areas with uniform land cover.

-The classifier produced a final map of Mozambique’s active agriculture, which showed that in 2022, 12% of the country’s land—approximately 90,680.57 km² ± 8,127.49 km²—was under cultivation.
-The majority of agricultural activity was concentrated in the provinces of Nampula, Zambezia, and Tete, correlating with higher population densities.
+- Approximately **12% of Mozambique’s land (90,680.57 km² ± 8,127.49 km²)** was under cultivation in 2022.
+- The provinces with the highest agricultural activity are **Nampula**, **Zambezia**, and **Tete**, correlating with high population densities.

 ### Accuracy Assessment
-A total of 1,200 reference sites were selected using simple random sampling to assess the accuracy of the map.
-Trained interpreters determine reference land cover labels for each unit in the sample by examining time series of Sentinel-2 and PlanetScope (Planet Team, 2017) data (2019-2022) using the [AREA2 toolbox](github.com/bullocke/area2).
-The final map achieved an overall accuracy of 96.9%, with specific accuracies for the Agriculture class at 89.32% (User) and 83.02% (Producer).
+- **Overall Accuracy**: 96.9%.
+- **Agriculture Class Accuracy**:
+  - **User’s Accuracy**: 89.32%.
+  - **Producer’s Accuracy**: 83.02%.

+---

+## How to Use This Repository

+### Training Data Collection
+1. Run the GEE JavaScript scripts in `1_training_data_GEE` to collect provincial training data.
+2. Use the `merge_trainingData` script to combine datasets into a national dataset.

+### Land Cover Classification
+1. Use Python scripts in `2_land_cover_mapping_DEA` to classify Sentinel-2 imagery.
+2. Ensure access to DEA datasets and install the required Python libraries.

+### Accuracy Assessment
+1. Run the GEE scripts in `3_accuracy_assessment_GEE` to validate the classified map output from the `2_land_cover_mapping_DEA` step and estimate areas using the AREA2 toolbox.

+---

-## Citation
+## Requirements

-If you use this dataset, please cite as follows:
-Bratley, K. (2022).
-Mozambique active agricultural land mapping.
-GitHub. (https://github.com/kbratley/mozambique-agriculture-2022)
+### Google Earth Engine (GEE)
+- Required for Steps 1 and 3.
+- Ensure you have a GEE account and access to the AREA2 toolbox.

+### Python Environment
+- Required for Step 2.